hyperledger-labs/splice/cluster/README.md

 ### Memory Settings

-The most commonly used memory settings for the cluster (Postgres and the ledger) are stored in [`network-settings.json`](./network-settings.json) and may be adjusted there.
+The most commonly used memory settings for the cluster (Postgres and the ledger) are stored in [`network-settings-devnet.json`](./network-settings-devnet.json) and [`network-settings-non-devnet.json`](./network-settings-non-devnet.json)
+These memory settings may be adjusted there.
 There are also settings for the network whitelist.

 ## TLS Certificate Provisioning